 Is remote work the new normal in India, or is the traditional office culture making a comeback?
 Let’s dive deep into this ongoing debate and explore what the future holds for Indian professionals and businesses!

-Introduction: A Work Revolution in India!
+Introduction: A Revolution in Future of Work in India!

 Think back to 2019—offices buzzing with energy, chai breaks with colleagues, and long commutes that we accepted as part of life.
 Then, suddenly, 2020 happened, and everything changed overnight!
+So, here we will discuss what would be the future of work in India?

 From crowded metro rides to Zoom meetings in pajamas, India witnessed a workplace revolution like never before.
 Remote work, once considered a luxury for a few, became the norm for millions.
 And now, as things return to normal, a major question looms—Should India embrace remote work permanently, or is it time to get back to the office?